AlvinKimata/Trailblazers-Qualification-Challenge/README.md

 # Trailblazers-Qualification-Challenge
-This notebook contains python code for the TrailaBlazers qualification challenge hosted by Zindi.
+This notebook contains python code for the TrailBlazers qualification challenge hosted by Zindi.